 It turns out, the answer to this question is more nuanced than simply providing year-over-year driving data averages.
 Yes, people were starting to drive more by May 2020 (compared to the previous two months), but the overall frequency was down, and it really depended on what kind of community the driver lived in.
 Driving was higher in less densely populated areas than it was in cities.

-Mobility data continues to be shown to “supercharge” the sales funnel as well as increase lifetime value of an insurance company’s book of business.
-This article explains how the insurance company is beginning to leverage driving behavior data from a mobile device to target advertising.
+Mobility data can “supercharge” the sales funnel as well as increase lifetime value of an insurance company’s book of business.
+This article explains how the insurance industry is beginning to leverage driving behavior data from a mobile device to target advertising.

 In September 2020, Arity researchers found that consumers are much more open to having their auto insurance be priced based on their driving behaviors, compared to just a year before.
 Why the shift?
-Arity asked more than 1,000 licensed drivers their thoughts and provides the results in this article.
+Arity found out by surveying 1,000 licensed drivers.

-In 2020, not only did people change their driving behaviors, they changed their mindsets, and it appears that these changes will stick around even after the pandemic is over.
+In 2020, not only did people change their driving behaviors, they changed their mindsets.
+It appears that these changes will stick around even after the pandemic is over.

-What’s more, considering the popularity of these top 9 articles, businesses are paying attention to these changes and are very interested in exploring how mobility data can influence their business planning, forecasting, and other future-forward thinking strategies.
-The big question is … what will 2021 bring?
+What’s more, considering the popularity of these top nine articles, businesses are paying attention to these changes and are very interested in exploring how mobility data can influence their business planning, forecasting, and other future-forward thinking strategies.
+The big question is what will 2021 bring?

 If your business could benefit from understanding how driving behaviors are changing in specific geolocations — historically and in real-time — contact Arity for more information.